barchi61/HealthCatalyst/README.md

 # Additional Notes
 Exception Handling was applied to data access services but no logging to Windows Event Logs or disk.
+UI validation adorners for First Name and Last Name are not being invoked correctly.